 - Have most elements come in and repeat every 8 or 16 measures

-- Has the climax after the breakdown or around %50-%60 into the song
+- Have the climax after the breakdown or around %50-%60 into the song

-- Create change and interest in your song by breaking it up a little with melodic changes or drum brakes
+- Create change and interest in your song by breaking with melodic changes or drum brakes

-- Most pop songs are 3:30 and electronic songs can be any length, but to keep a really tight song that keeps interest try and keep it on the shorter side.
+- Most pop songs are 3:30 and electronic songs can be any length.

 - There is a difference between the dance floor and the bedroom.
-On the dance floor and live take out mostly intros and have songs last around 5-8 minutes to keep the beat and audience’s attention.
-The bedroom is much more fluid and shorter attention span.
+On the dance floor and during a live performance try taking out intros and increase the parts of the tracks with a steady beat to keep the audience’s attention.